DSpace/RestContract/scripts/import.md

 This script imports items or collections from Simple Archive Format (SAF).

-See [what is SAF](./export.md#what-is-saf)? for more information about the SAF export format.
+See [what is SAF](./export.md#what-is-saf)?
+For more information about the SAF export format.

 It takes several parameters to customize the import, such as the action to perform, the zip file to import, the destination collection, whether to send the submission through the collection's workflow, and whether to validate the